Information and Pictures

 Gander the Stabyhoun puppy at 5 months old—Pumpkin Pup

 Gander the Stabyhoun puppy at 14 weeks old—"He is such a swamp hound!"

 Wiebe and Emma, photo courtesy of Marilene Luxton-Jones

 Wiebe the Stabyhoun puppy at 6 months, photo courtesy of Marilene Luxton-Jones

 Femke the Stabyhoun, photo courtesy of Marilene Luxton-Jones

-Wietske with her 9-day-old babies, photo courtesy of Marilene Luxton-Jones
+Wietske with her 9-day-old litter of puppies, photo courtesy of Marilene Luxton-Jones